wuyangf7/OPERA/README.md

 ```
 Columns are probe ID, probe chromosome, gene name, probe position, SNP name, SNP chromosome, SNP position, the effect (coded) allele, the other allele, frequency of the effect allele (estimated from the reference samples), effect size from GWAS, SE from GWAS, p-value from GWAS, effect size from eQTL study, SE from eQTL study, p-value from eQTL study, effect size from SMR, SE from SMR, p-value from SMR, p-value from HEIDI test, and number of SNPs used in the HEIDI test.

-The heterogeneity test (i.e., multi-exposure HEIDI) will be automatically performed for any combinatorial associations passed a PPA threshold (0.8 as default).
+The heterogeneity test (i.e., multi-exposure HEIDI) will be automatically performed for any combinatorial associations passed a PPA threshold (0.9 as default).
 If the heterogeneity test is not interested, it can be turned off by specifying --heidi-off.

 ### Other parameters for stage 2 analysis
 > opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --extract-exposure-probe myexposure --outcome-wind 1000 --thresh-PP 0.5 --thresh-SMR 0.05 --extract-target-cojo-snps mycojo --extract-GWAS-loci myloci --prior-pi 0.8,0.09,0.09,0.02 --prior-sigma 0.02,0.02 --out myopera --thread-num 3

+* --prior-pi specifies the estimated prior probalities from the stage 1 analysis (i.e., the posterior Mean from stage 1 output, seperated by comma).
-* --extract-exposure-probe	extracts a subset of exposure sites for analysis
+* --extract-exposure-probe	extracts a subset of exposure sites for analysis.
 * --outcome-wind specifies the window around each GWAS loci for stage 2 analysis, e.g., 500 (default).
 * --extract-GWAS-loci extracts a subset of GWAS COJO loci for analysis.
 The input file format is
 ```